Home | About USIG | What's New | Events

 2. a foundation, or

-Regardless of its legal form, the organization may have PBO status under Act CLVI/1997, as amended.
+As noted above, these organizations may also have PBO status under Act CLXXV/2011, as amended.

 B. Tax Laws